Most of us are familiar with the famous Greek Physician, Hippocrates, also considered the “father of medicine” who is famous for saying such as:

-Hypocrites had incredible wisdom in understanding food and how it plays a significant role in the health or illness of our bodies.
-However, did you know that the great physician also had something to say about Elderberries?
-He called this incredible plant, “His medicine chest” because of the tremendous healing properties built into each tiny berry.
+Hypocrites had incredible insight when understanding food and how it plays a significant role in the health or illness of our bodies.

-First used for it’s healing properties in North America, Europe, West Asia and North Africa; elderberries have been considered an effective natural medicine that’s aids in boosting the immune system and curing many ailments.
 There are many exciting health benefits of adding elderberries to your diet.
-Here are three that I think are worth their weight in gold and enough reason to incorporate elderberries into your daily diet.
+Here are three I think are worth their weight in gold and enough reason to incorporate elderberries into your daily diet.

 - Improvement of circulation which can help to prevent heart disease and stroke

-- An excellent source of antioxidants which can help to avoid early signs of aging
+- An excellent source of antioxidants that can help to avoid early signs of aging

-- Boosts our immune system and shortens the duration of a cold and flu significantly
+- Boosts our immune system and shorten the duration of a cold and flu significantly

-Sounds good to me!
-Many years ago I took a class on how to make natural remedies.
+Many years ago, I took a class on how to make natural remedies.
 There, I learned to make Elderberry Syrup, also known as Sambucol.
-You may have seen those very expensive, tiny little bottles of Sambucol at your local co-op or Wholefoods store.
-This is not exactly how I want to spend my hard earned money.
-But, I have great news for you!
-Making elderberry syrup is not only easy, it’s inexpensive, you know what’s in it, and best of all; the taste is so much better.
-After refining the recipe a few times since I like a little more ginger and cinnamon in mine, I have formulated what I think is the perfect recipe for elderberry syrup, and I am super excited to share it with you!
-Check out the recipe below.
+You may have seen those very expensive, tiny little bottles of Sambucol at the Co-op or Wholefoods store.
+I have great news for you!
+Making elderberry syrup is not only easy; it’s inexpensive.
+When you make your own, you can be confident you are only consuming good ingredients and best of all; the taste is even better when it’s homemade.